-Tips and Tricks for the Flea Market
+The Best Tips and Tricks for Shopping a Flea Market

-I am so lucky to live in a town that does a weekly flea market all year round.
+I’m super lucky to live in a town that does a weekly flea market all year round.
 It’s a rain or shine event with over 400 vendors, and it has been a huge contributor to how I have established my design style.

-The flea market is my go to when I can’t find what I am looking for in any of my favorite stores, or when I am just in a decorating rut.
-So much of what you will see in my home are very unique, original finds that you just can’t buy anywhere else.
+The flea market is my go-to when I can’t find what I am looking for in any of my favorite stores.
+Or when I am just in a decorating rut.

 Be Early or Be Late